composablesys/collabs/docs/src/advanced/events.md

 See [`EventEmitter`](../api/collabs/classes/EventEmitter.html). `Collab` (hence all collaborative data structures) and `Runtime` have `EventEmitter` as a superclass/superinterface, hence they have the following methods:

 - `on` adds an event listener.
 Calling `on`'s return value removes the listener.
-- `nextEvent` returns a Promise that is resolved when the next event is emitted.
+- `once` adds an event listener that is called only once, on the next event.
+Calling `once`'s return value before the next event removes the listener.
 - `emit` (protected) emits an event.
 Call this from within a custom `Collab` to emit your own events.

 Each class's allowed events are typed using the `Events` type parameter.
 This has the form of an interface mapping `string` event names to their event type: